 - 53. Identify crime patterns by reviewing information such as reports, crime maps, community input, suspect information, etc., noting particulars of crimes, including locations, types of victims, and times of occurrence. - 54.
 Interpret trends and patterns found in data and records in order to estimate and predict needs of a situation or assist in plan development. - 55.
 Assess the impact of proposed changes or actions, to determine if contingency plans are needed. - 56.
 Attend meetings with community officials, City personnel and other SFPD personnel to gather information that deals with proposed changes in practices and policies or investigative operations. - 57.
 Develop a plan which addresses an identified community need and outlines a resolution to the problem. - 58.
 Exchange information with event organizer regarding parameters of function, such as number of people expected, scheduled hours, location, history and purpose of event, etc., in order to plan police involvement and to ensure safety for all those involved. - 59.
 Write a narrative report or memorandum that takes into account factors such as cost and personnel needs, impact of any recommended changes, ways to deal with new situations/events, etc. - 60.
-Evaluate the effectiveness of newly implemented (or modifications of existing) plans by observing, interviewing participants, analyzing computer printouts, taking into account whether the plan is progressing as proposed.

-- 61. Compile statistical reports regarding areas such as number and type of crime occurrences, arrests made, cases investigated, overtime usage, budget items, etc. - 62.
+Evaluate the effectiveness of newly implemented (or modifications of existing) plans by observing, interviewing participants, analyzing computer printouts, taking into account whether the plan is progressing as proposed. - 61.
+Compile statistical reports regarding areas such as number and type of crime occurrences, arrests made, cases investigated, overtime usage, budget items, etc. - 62.
 Develop an operational order/plan for superior's approval following SMEAC/ NIMS format. - 63.
-Develop plans for handling upcoming events by reviewing data such as that provided by special units within SFPD, outside agencies, previous operations orders, after action reports, etc. - 64.
-Maintain accurate fiscal records of unit expenditure of allocated funds.
+Develop plans for handling upcoming events by reviewing data such as that provided by special units within SFPD, outside agencies, previous operations orders, after action reports, etc. - 64.•Maintain accurate fiscal records of unit expenditure of allocated funds. •Compare statistical summary reports of past and present activities to evaluate effectiveness of unit and/or individual subordinate performance.